Saw Art by Cindy Chinn

 Click on any image below to view it larger

 I start with an old hand saw and trace out a design on it.
 Once in the shop I do my best to see the lines and stick with the original design, but sometimes the metal has its own ideas!
 Many of my saw art designs will feature parts that I weld on to add a 3D element to the saw.
-For example, this “Cow Saw” uses rebar or old square nails for the fence and annealed steel wire for the fence line.
+For example, this “Reindeer Saw” uses spare metal for the antlers.

 Another thing I’ve always enjoyed doing is mixing together two or more art media in a single piece.
 Here I used an old bow saw and welded some shapes to the original blade and then backed the design with stained glass.
 Note how I turned the blade upside down to have the saw teeth look like grass.